top of page

 Alternatives

 Those two are not the only kennel manufacturers out there.
 There are numerous number of premium kennel manufacturers, including Gunner Kennels and Lucky Duck.
 I do not have personal experience with the latter, but I did own a Gunner Kennel for a while.
-The Gunner Kennels are perfect for transporting your dog to and from the field, but their very tight interiors mean that there is often not enough room inside the kennel for your dog to live in comfortably.
+The Gunner Kennels are perfect for transporting your dog to and from the field in your vehicle.
+The double wall construction makes it the safest in a crash, but also means that they are heavier, larger on the outside, with tight interiors.
+There is often not enough room inside the kennel for your dog to live in comfortably for the rest of their life.

 I would avoid the standard 2 piece plastic kennels you can buy at common big box stores, or airline style kennels.
 The plastic is thinner and there are more openings for a dog to get his teeth on.
 It is not uncommon for dogs to just chew their way through these - sometimes ingesting plastic that gets lodged in their intestinal tract - requiring surgery to remove.